 Picture yourself doing a bicep curl, but your arm doesn't want to move; it just stays straight.
 That's one end of the spectrum.
 So for women, something might happen during childbirth.
 Or they're post-menopausal and they have a decrease in hormonal support and their pelvic floor muscles are atrophying.

-Or if you have a male who's had a prostatectomy—as I mentioned earlier, men don't normally rely on their pelvic floor muscles to keep themselves continent, because the prostate itself provides some internal support to the urethra.
+Or if you have a male who's had a prostatectomy—as we mentioned earlier, men don't normally rely on their pelvic floor muscles to keep themselves continent, because the prostate itself provides some internal support to the urethra.
 As such, the pelvic floor muscles don't have a lot of baseline strength to them.

 For people with low-tone pelvic floor muscles, we work on strengthening those muscles.